-UPDATE: Hip implant patients with injuries from Smith & Nephew BHR devices took a step closer to justice on April 5 when a panel of federal judges consolidated dozens of lawsuits in Maryland as part of a new mass tort proceeding.
+UPDATE, June 28, 2017: the federal judge in charge of more than 70 hip implant lawsuits against Smith & Nephew has selected Jasper D. Ward of Jones Ward as co-lead counsel in the litigation.
+Hip implant patients with injuries from Smith & Nephew BHR devices took a step closer to justice on April 5 when a panel of judges consolidated dozens of lawsuits in Maryland as part of a new mass tort proceeding.

 Leading the Way

 Very few law firms are willing to take on Smith & Nephew due to legal protections linked to the manner in which Smith & Nephew received approval from the FDA to market the BHR devices.
 That’s not the case at Jones Ward, which represents more injured Smith & Nephew hip implant victims in federal court than any other law firm in the nation.
 On February 1, 2017, the hip implant lawyers at Jones Ward filed a petition with the Judicial Panel on Multidistrict Litigation to consolidate all pending federal BHR cases in a single venue.
 This will allow for greater efficiency and help to hold Smith & Nephew accountable for the hundreds of device failures that have forced patients to undergo painful and costly revision surgeries.
 Judge Catherine C. Blake will preside over the coordinated BHR litigation.